yudalii/Topic-modeling-with-NMF/README.md

 # Topic-modeling-with-NMF
-Topic modeling of scientific papers with Non-Negative-Matrix-Factorization
+Topic modeling of scientific papers using Non-Negative-Matrix-Factorization (NMF), K-means, and Latent Dirichlet Allocation (LDA)